James "Rowand" Burgess Diary, 1914-1915

 Saturday Oct 3.
 Fine and very warm.
 I was not in the office to-day but went out to Uncle Alfred's.
 We were hauling in corn in the

 Sunday October 4.
 Fine and warm.
-We were all at church except noble.
+We were all at church except Noble.
 In the evening I went to the harvest home at the Methodist Church.
-This is the first time I have heard Rev. Dr. S Camlan.
+This is the first time I have heard Rev. Dr. Scanlan.
 I like his preaching very well.
 There will be a different minister, the one in Cargill.

 there went sunday.